fit-r2lab/rhubarbe/README.md

 * take down previous monitor
 * check that rhubarbe-save is connected to the authorization system
 * other commands (wait, status, etc...) should issue a warning when not authorized
-* rlist -l seems broken, and not sure if owners are properly displayed
+* rhubarbe leases -l seems broken, and not sure if owners are properly displayed

 ## nice to have (P3)